gradle/gradle/subprojects/docs/src/docs/release/notes.md

         toolVersion = '5.9'
     }

+### New subtype of Tooling API `ProgressEvent`

+A new subtype of the Tooling API type `ProgressEvent`, called `StatusEvent`, has been added to represent the interim progress of a particular operation.
+Instances of this new type will be passed to `ProgressListener.statusChanged()`.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.